| |

 The main two types of second mortgages are home equity loans that have a fixed interest rate and equity credit lines that have adjustable interest.
 Basically a home equity loan is a closed-end 2nd mortgage, and a line of credit is an open-end loan, that revolves like a credit card.

-- Fixed Second Mortgage
+- Fixed Second Mortgage for People with Poor Credit Scores

-- Variable Credit Line
+- Variable Credit Lines Starting at $5,000

 - Low Rate Refinancing